-Comforting a Sick Toddler/Baby While Maintaining the Schedule.
+How to maintain your routine when your little one is sick.
 When your baby or toddler is sick, you can comfort and offer relief and still preserve the schedule you have worked to develop.

 Your baby will get sick.
 She will get colds, she might get ear infections, she will get fevers–we all get sick.
 Many moms aren’t sure how to deal with their Babywise schedule when their baby is sick.
-Here are my thoughts.

 How to Comfort a Sick Child and Preserve the Schedule